If you only do one thing

 For a complete closet makeover: velvet hangers + shelf dividers + drawer organizers + over-door storage.
 Budget around $80-150 for a complete transformation.

-Browse all organization supplies →Disclosure:We may earn a commission when you book through our partner links.
-This doesn't affect our recommendations or the price you pay.
+Browse all organization supplies →Disclosure:We may earn a commission when you buy through our partner links — it doesn't affect our recommendations or what you pay.
+Prices and availability change frequently; figures shown were accurate at publication and may be different by the time you click through.
 Learn more